zanata/zanata-jenkins-plugin/docs/configuration/build-step/install-cli.md

 ![Install Zanata CLI for a job](/images/job_installs_cli.png)
 </figure>

-### Use the installed CLI in build
+### Use the installed Zanata CLI in build

 You can use it in two ways:

 1. Add a build step such as 'Execute shell' and invoke Zanata CLI in it

-For example assuming you follow above configuration and chose 'zanata_cli_4_0_0' and checked convert to uppercase
+For example assuming you follow above configuration and chose 'zanata_cli_4_0_0' and checked convert to uppercase, Below shell script will do zanata push and pull and then git commit
 ```bash
 Z=$ZANATA_CLI_4_0_0_HOME/bin/zanata-cli